 RAF Winthorpe

 Sea Vixen was the backbone of the Fleet Air Arm for many years.

-Inset : the navigator sat below and to the side of the pilot in with a small window to the side and what looks like a roof light above.
+Inset : the navigator sat behind of the pilot with a small window to the side and a roof light above.

+RAF Winthorpe